 If you are coming to the Smokies and need help planning what to visit we’ll help you!
 We know the best attractions in Gatlinburg and Pigeon Forge that are well worth a visit!
 It’s all family friendly and sure to leave you and your family or friends to be talking about your trip for years to come!
 Here are the 10 must visit attractions in Gatlinburg and Pigeon Forge:

 Anakeesta is an aerial adventure park in Gatlinburg.
-The only way to reach the summit of Anakeesta is by chair lift or gondola.
+You can reach the summit of Anakeesta by chairlift or gondola.
+If you’re not a fan of heights, you can in a Ridge Rambler truck to the top!
 Once you make it to the top you’ll find plenty of fun to have!
 You can race down dual ziplines, take a walk over 30 feet in the air at the tree canopy walk, or even just eat some good food!
+Cliff Top is the perfect spot for dinner with a view, or you can grab a drink at the Bar at the Top of the World and watch a sunset.
+You also won’t want to miss the chance to climb to the top of the AnaVista Tower, where panoramic views of Gatlinburg and the Smokies await.
 It won’t matter your age there is something for everyone to enjoy at Anakeesta whether it’s something exciting or relaxing.

 2. Ripley’s Aquarium of the Smokies

 Dollywood is named after beloved country star, Dolly Parton.
 Like her, the park is a bright, welcoming place and full of Southern heritage.
 The park is home to over 30 rides and shows.
-From award winning rollercoasters to bumper cars and gentle kid rides, there is something for everyone!
-While you wander around the park you’ll come across lots of unique stores to shop in and tons of good smelling food!
+From award-winning rollercoasters to bumper cars and gentle kid rides, there is something for everyone and it’s no secret why this is one of the top Pigeon Forge attractions!
+While you wander around the park you’ll come across lots of unique stores to shop in and tons of delicious food!
 Make sure to try the cinnamon bread or the 25-pound apple pie while you are there!

 5. Hatfield & McCoy Dinner Feud Show